DultzyWaltzy/WaltzmanOS/README.md

     reboot - Reboot your computer
     ram - Shows the amount of available RAM

+# License
-# This project uses the MIT license.
+  This open-source project uses the MIT license.